arandallhughes/rcn-ecs.github.io/2018_readings.md

 ### Topic: Plasticity

 **Rationale:** Plasticity is the environmentally induced production of alternate phenotypes from a given genotype (Dewitt and Scheiner 2004).
-While the evolution of plasticity and the effects of plasticity on the evolutionary trajectory of populations are huge topics, this week we wanted to contrast a classic and more recent study in which plasticity evolved.
+While the evolution of plasticity and the effects of plasticity on the evolutionary trajectory of populations are huge topics, this week we want to contrast a classic and more recent study in which plasticity evolved.

 **Paper 1:**  (Paper and Link)